bert/gnucap-examples/003/README.md

 ground node 0.

-	NETWORK OF RESISTORS AND DEPENDENT SOURCES
+	.title NETWORK OF RESISTORS AND DEPENDENT SOURCES
 	*
 	* Reduce this complicated collection of dependencies
 	* down to a single Thevenin equivalent between node 2 and